eaitae/CSharpIntermediate/README.md

 Now that we have the concept of a DbConnection, let’s work out how to represent a DbCommand.
 Design a class called DbCommand for executing an instruction against the database

+OBS: Those are just the exercises "basic idea", not the full structions :) just so you can understand the codes